top of page

 550 - Randy Jones, Padres P

-* -Although he was selected and played as a member of the Orioles, Grich appears in the 1977 set with the Angels with whom he signed during the off-season.
+* -Although he was selected and played as a member of the Orioles, Grich appears in the 1977 set with the Angels, with whom he signed during the off-season.

-Also included in the 588 basic card count are 10 Rookie All Star cards, featuring members of the 1976 Topps Rookie All Star Team.
+Also included in the 588 basic card count are 10 All Star Rookie cards, featuring members of the 1976 Topps All Star Rookie team.
 Cards were marked with small gold cups.

 291 - Jason Thompson, Tigers 1B